kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 - public/index.html, manifest.json, robots.txt, and placeholder icons exist to avoid dev-server 404s and ensure stable startup.
 - .env.development.local caps Node heap (1024 MB), disables sourcemaps/polling/fast refresh, and sets BROWSER/HOST/PORT for non-interactive starts.
 - All Figma images referenced by components are available under public/assets so React can serve them by /assets/...
 URLs.
+- Use `npm start` (wrapper) in CI to ensure shutdown normalization for 130/137/143/signal exits.

 ## Features